openmc-dev/openmc/docs/source/usersguide/mgxs_library.rst

     *Default*: None, this must be provided.

   :alias:
-    The number of total fission source iterations per batch.
+    An alternative name to use for the microscopic or macroscopic data set.

     *Default*: If no alias is provided, it will adopt the value of ``name``.

   :kT:
-    The temperature the data was generated at.
+    The temperature times Boltzmann's constant (in units of MeV) at which the data was generated.

     *Default*: Room temperature, 2.53E-8 MeV

   :fissionable:
     This element states whether or not the data in question is fissionable.
-    Accepted values are ``true`` or ``false``.
+    Accepted values are "true" or "false".

     *Default*: None, this element must be provided.